-22. Q: How will I get home?
+21. Q: How will I get home?

-A: On the day of discharge, hospital rehab staff will go with you to the car and teach you and your family and/or coach how to get you in and out of a vehicle while maintaining your hip position precautions.
+A: On the day of discharge, a staff member will go with you to the car and teach you and your family and/or coach how to get you in and out of a vehicle.

-23. Q: What will I use for pain control when I get home?
+22. Q: What will I use for pain control when I get home?

-A: Your prescription will be sent electronically to your pharmacy.
+Your prescription will be sent electronically to your pharmacy.
 Any refills can only be done during Steindler business hours.
 Your prescription will likely be Tylenol with hydrocodone or Tylenol with oxycodone.
 Each tablet contains 325mg of Tylenol (acetaminophen).
 At home, you can take 1 or 2 tablets, separated by the time instructions on the prescription.
 Narcotics can affect your alertness, can be constipating and can be addictive.
 You should try to get off of them as soon as you can by cutting back from taking 2 tablets at a time to only 1 tablet at a time and increasing the time between doses.
 You can substitute plain Tylenol (acetaminophen).
 You can safely take up to 4000mg of Tylenol (acetaminophen) a day.
 Plain Tylenol contains 325mg of acetaminophen and the narcotics also contain Tylenol (325mg of acetaminophen), so be sure to count both medicines in your daily limit.
 If you do need a refill on your pain medicine, that can only be done during Steindler business hours.
 Please try to plan ahead so that you do not run out on the weekend.
 You should allow 2-3 business days to complete a refill so your surgeon has time to receive your request.
 Ice packs are also VERY helpful and several should be purchased and frozen pe-operatively.

-24. Q: How long will it take to recover?
+23. Q: How long will it take to recover?

 A: When you get home you will be able to navigate around the house by yourself.
 You will be able to do stairs.
-You will know and be reliable with your hip position precautions.
 You will use a walker for approximately 2 weeks; your outpatient Physical Therapist will help you decide when to quit using the walker.
 Driving and returning to work will be discussed with your surgeon at your 2 week appointment.
 The bottom line is you CANNOT drive until you can do so safely.
 You need to have good muscle and reflex control and not have taken narcotic pain medicine for 4 hours.
 Returning to work is the most variable depending on your occupation.
 The earliest return to work would be a strict sitting job at 2 weeks or longer.
 Labor work and construction work may require 3-4 months.
 Again, your surgeon is your best resource for these questions.
 At about 6 weeks you will feel about 50% recovered, at 3 months you will feel about 75% recovered.
 You should be close to 100% recovered by the first anniversary of your surgery.

-25. Q: Can I take over the counter ibuprofen or Aleve (naproxen) with my pain medications?
+24. Q: Can I take over the counter ibuprofen or Aleve (naproxen) with my pain medications?